pavelraspaev/pavelraspaev/README.md

 My name is Pavel Raspaev.
 I have 7 years expirience in IT as UX/UI designer (Mobile & Web) and Product Owner.
 Now starting my iOS developer career and who knows what next

-A few facts about me:
-- Can create a new product from scratch.
-- Can form an higly motivated agile team
-- Always try my best to deliver best user expirience and generate as more ideas as I can.

 There is a few badges above.
 Maybe helpful.
 It looks amazing.

 <p>